luciolucio/holi/README.md

 Contribute a fix, or a new calendar to the project - see [CONTRIBUTING.md](CONTRIBUTING.md).

-## I want a calendar that holi doesn't have
+## I want custom holidays

-Build yourself a [custom library](https://cljdoc.org/d/io.github.luciolucio/holi/0.17.0/doc/custom-holidays), with your own holiday calendars.
+Learn how to [build yourself a custom library](https://cljdoc.org/d/io.github.luciolucio/holi/0.17.0/doc/custom-holidays), with your own holiday calendars.